Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

 ##### Answer: 3

 If the function argument is set implicitly(not passing argument) or explicitly to undefined, the value of the argument is the default parameter.
-Whereas for other falsy values('' or null), the value of the argument is passed as a parameter.
+Whereas for other falsy values(’’ or null), the value of the argument is passed as a parameter.

 Hence, the result of function calls categorized as below,

 1. The first two function calls logs number type since the type of default value is number
-2. The type of '' and null values are string and object type respectively.
+2. The type of ’’ and null values are string and object type respectively.

 ------------------------------------------------------------------------